-- Open your presentation in PowerPoint 2013 for Windows and select the shape that you want to format.
+- Open your presentation and select the shape that you want to format.

 - Alternatively, if you want to start from scratch, launch PowerPoint.
 Most of the time, PowerPoint will open with a new slide in a presentation, you can change the slide layout to Blank by selecting the Home tab | Layout | Blank option.
 Then, insert a shape and select it.

-- We selected a Rectangle shape, as shown in Figure 1.
+- We selected a Rectangle shape, as shown in Figure 1, make sure you select a "closed shape".
 Selecting the shape brings up the Drawing Tools Format tab in the Ribbon, as shown highlighted in red within Figure 1.
 Activate this Ribbon tab by clicking on it.
 Also we have changed the fill color of Rectangle shape so that you can see the difference after outline is removed (see later in Figure 1).

 Figure 1: Drawing Tools Format tab of the Ribbon